djbclark/OSCAR-code-sleep-apnea/Building/MacOS/BUILD-mac.md

 3. Install the command-line developer tools, approx. 0.6GB:

-    1. Launch Terminal.app and run
+    1. Launch Terminal.app and run:

         xcode-select --install

     2. Click "Install".
     3. Click "Agree".

    This will download and install the latest version of the Command-Line Tools for Xcode for your version of macOS, without requiring a developer account.